 And those are just the drawbacks if you do them well.
 You can add a whole bagful of garbage in, garbage out if you do a half assed job.

 But They’re Well Worth Doing Anyway

-Nevertheless, despite their manifold flaws, surveys give you insights that nothing else can give you, just as long as you understand their limitations and know they’re just one tool in your investigative tool box.
+Nevertheless, despite their manifold flaws, surveys give you insights that nothing else can give you.
+That’s just as long as you understand their limitations and know they’re just one tool in your investigative tool box.

 A survey is one of the few ways to find out what customers are buying from other people, and how much they spend on those things, whether they realise you offer them, and if they’d consider buying them from you.
 Surveys can reveal what customers think of your different products, how much they expect their spends to change next year, whether they would consider you at all for planned new products, and whole host of other valuable insights.
 None of these are guarantees, and some are just strong hearsay, but they give enough insight to know what to rule out and where to place bets.

-Surveys combine with other tools, like in depth interviews, analysis of historical buying, and (if you can afford it) experiments, to give you a much more complete and solid foundation for your decisions than any one of these tools alone.
+Surveys combine best with other tools, like in depth interviews, analysis of historical buying, and (if you can afford it) experiments.
+These give you a much more complete and solid foundation for your decisions than any one of these tools alone.

 On top of this, the logistics and economics of customer surveys are great.
-They don’t cost much; they only take a few days if you have your email database organised; they give you actual data to analyse quantitatively; and they’re easy to repeat regularly to see changes once you’ve done one.
+They don’t cost much and only take a few days if you have your email database organised.
+They give you actual data to analyse quantitatively.
+And they’re easy to repeat regularly to see changes once you’ve done one.